uashogeschoolutrecht/studentdropout/README.md

 - Digital course attendance.
 There might be limited availability within Canvas, but knowledge of this data is low and quality is unknown.

 ## Privacy & ethics
-The current project phase is experimental and aims to answer the question "Can we predict HU freshmen student drop-out at an acceptable level?".
+The current project is experimental and aims to answer the question "Can we predict HU freshmen student drop-out at an acceptable level?".
 The results will be a simple "yes/no" to this research question as well as identifying important risk factors for drop-out.
 Please not that these risk factors are based on the full population of student data used in the project and not necessarily identify any specific risk factors on a student level, nor how to use this information.
 For example, the ML model developed in this project might find that that students who live far away from the HU tend to drop-out more often.
-How to use such information to the advantage of students at the HU, however, entails many different aspects which are not in scope of this project phase.
+How to use such information to the advantage of students at the HU, however, entails many different aspects which are not in scope of the current project.

 ### Privacy of data
 In this project we process personal data of HU students.

+### Legal basis
 The legal basis this project acts upon the process personal data is legitimate interest: we aim to identify key factors of freshman student drop-out to better understand drop-out and to be able to develop and implement interventions to prevent drop-out.

-### Legal basis

 ### Personal information collected
 The following student PI data is collected: